DorFerenc/Parallel_Proximity_Criteria/README.md

 #IMPORTANT

-* tCount needs to be dividable by 8 or 4 or 2 DEPENDING on the number of proccess
+* tCount needs to be dividable 4 or 2 DEPENDING on the number of proccess